bcgov/nr-permitting-data-spec/README.md

 ---
 ## NR Permitting Data Specifications Repository
 ---
-This repository contains data models and other artifacts developed for permitting modernization initiative
+This repository contains the common schemas related to permitting in the Natural Resources and includes other artifacts developed for permitting modernization initiative.

 ## Features
+* Common permitting data specification
+* Extended permiting related schemas, e.g., housing
+* Validation and autogeneration of schema documents

 ## Usage